abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 This isn't theoretical.
 In November 2025, Grafana Labs published a [case study](https://grafana.com/blog/2025/11/17/a-tale-of-two-incident-responses-how-our-ai-assist-helped-us-find-the-cause-3-5x-faster/) where they connected AI to their observability stack.

 During an incident, the AI assistant found the root cause **3.5× faster** than the human-only team.
-Not because the humans were slow — because the AI could search across all their data simultaneously.
+Not because the humans were slow, but because the AI could search across all their data simultaneously.
 Human engineers took 28 minutes.
 The AI assistant took 8.

 Here's the ironic twist: the bug was caused by AI-generated code.
 A SQL query that an AI wrote passed code review, worked fine in staging, but caused an unbounded join in production.
 And AI-powered tools found it.